hancockbuild/scheduled-content-block/README.md

 - v0.0.7: Added per-role visibility settings and made the block default to normal width while supporting wide and full alignments.
 - v0.1.0: Beta release.
 - v0.1.1: Fix undefined admin check in block editor.
+- v0.1.2: Adjusted the requires version to be a major release.
+Added short description.
+Modified features and long description.